nadiamariduena/python-intro-2024-privat/14_dictio_SETS.md

 - but if there is an union of the 3 that is contained within the set1 and set2, isnt this action going to destroy or modify the datas contained in the 3's?

 #### Chatgpt Answer:

+- You're correct.
+Performing the union of sets will merge the elements of both sets, but duplicates will not be added.
+If there are elements common to both sets, they will be present only once in the resulting union set.
+Let's illustrate this with an example: